manelyak/hello_world/README.md

 # hello_world
 my first github repository
-i'm willing to learn programming from here i hope it wont be so deficult for me
+i'm willing to learn programming from here i hope it wont be so difficult for me